0 of 15 Questions completed

 0 Essay(s) Pending (Possible Point(s): 0)

-4. MitM attack is the method of sending fraudulent communications that seem to come from a reputable source, usually through email.
+3. _____________ is the method of sending fraudulent communications that seems to come from a reputable source, usually through email.

-6. Zero-day attacks target software bugs that companies have yet to find and, as a result, have been unable to repair or patch.
+6. ______________ attacks target software bugs that companies have yet to find and, as a result, have been unable to repair or patch.

-7. A botnet attack is a hacking method that uses trial and error to crack passwords, login credentials, and encryption keys.
+7. A __________ attack is a hacking method that uses trial and error to crack passwords, login credentials, and encryption keys.

-14. Cyber criminals are individuals or groups of hackers who carry out malicious activity to promote a political agenda, religious belief, or social ideology.
+14. ________________ are individuals or groups of hackers who carry out malicious activity to promote a political agenda, religious belief, or social ideology.

-15. Hacktivists attackers have particular objectives aligned with either the political, commercial or military interests of their country of origin.
+15. _____________ attackers have particular objectives aligned with either the political, commercial, or military interests of their country of origin.